-Things Never to Say to Someone Suffering from Depression
+Never Say This to Someone Suffering from Depression

-Because you don’t know what the person suffering from depression is going through, never question their current state or downplay their illness
+Unless you yourself have depression, you can’t know what the person suffering from depression is going through, so never question or downplay their feelings.

 Supporting someone suffering from depression can be difficult.
-Sometimes it’s tempting to distance yourself from that person rather than risk saying or doing something that could worsen the situation.
+Sometimes it’s tempting to distance yourself from that person rather than risk saying or doing something that could worsen the situation, but don’t do it.

-Don’t do this: your friend or relative who is living with this disorder needs your help more than ever.
+Your friend or relative who is living with this disorder needs your help now more than ever.
+However, don’t say the following things to a person suffering from depression, because it could make them feel even more alone.

 Depression causes a person to have a distorted vision of the world, seeing everything from a negative or sad vantage point.
 Talking about happiness can be daunting and make them even more hopeless if they are unable to see it at the time.